Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git push -u origin main -** Pushes the changes ie the present local repositary to the remote such as Github Repo.

+**git clone _<repo_link>_ -** Clone a remote repo to your local device.
+However, note that you can't push changees to the remote repo unless you are listed as contributor.

 **git branch -** Displays all current branches in the repositary

 **git branch _<branch_name>_ -** Creates a branch with the branch name